 Temporary visitor access to IT resources

 The University provides temporary visitor wireless network access service primarily for use by conference attendees, visiting colleagues from other schools, vendors making presentations, and other visitors with computers or other devices equipped for wireless access and who do not want or need to register their computers, smart phones, or other devices for more frequent network service.
 The temporary visitor wireless network access is not intended to provide service to devices used regularly on campus by Princeton University faculty, staff, or students, or to longer-term visitors.
-Such devices must be registered properly for network connectivity.
+Such devices presently must be registered properly for network connectivity.

 Members of the University community may use the temporary visitor network access with other wireless-enabled devices, provided such use is infrequent and the devices are not disruptive to network availability and performance.
 When possible, the eduroam service should be used as an alternative for infrequent wireless access.
 Temporary visitors with eduroam credentials from their home institutions are able with those credentials to use the University's unrestricted campus services.
 Temporary visitors and members of the University community who use the visitor wireless service must comply with the University Policy regarding network and Internet use.
 Abusive behaviors that disrupt campus service can result in a device being blocked indefinitely from further use of any University network services.

 At Princeton, mass electronic mailings are permitted only as authorized by appropriate University offices.
 The same authority would govern e-mail to those constituencies, even if the sender does not use the official list, but creates multiple smaller groups to accomplish the same end.
 In general, the same authority approves the use of large e-mail lists as approves large paper mailings to the same audiences.
 You may not send large mass e-mailings or voice mailings without the appropriate University authorization.